You can turn off enemy glow in Diablo 4

 "So, we really like how [the glow] works—the emphasis that it places on how visceral combat feels—but we have run into situations where specific members of the team find it very distracting, almost an impediment to playing the game," said Barriga.
 "So, we do have it as an option as part of our accessibility suite.
 We do want to be sure that our game can be played by as many people as possible."

 I think it's fair to guess that these informative lighting effects are omitted from the official trailers because a certain amount of coolness is lost when 'videogamey' elements show up to help with visual clarity.
-I do think the game looks better without them, although there's a pretty good chance I'll end up agreeing with Barriga and keeping the glow on so that I can see what the hell I'm hitting in those gloomy crypts.
+I do think the game looks better without the red outline or white flashes, although there's a pretty good chance I'll end up agreeing with Barriga and keeping the glow on so that I can see what the hell I'm hitting in those gloomy crypts.
 (I'm just assuming I'm going to play Diablo 4 because, well, I've played the other Diablos, and it feels a bit inevitable.)

 Whichever setting I end up preferring, I'm glad to have the option to try playing with a plainer, less modern look.
 I'm also curious to find out what else is included among those accessibility options, as I always hope for a high degree of tweakability.